How to become a nurse navigator: career path, certification, and salary

 Nurse navigators guide patients through one of the most fragmented, high-stakes processes in healthcare: a new cancer diagnosis or a complex chronic disease trajectory.
 They coordinate specialists, translate clinical information, anticipate barriers, and ensure that no patient falls through the cracks between appointments.
 It is patient-facing work that demands strong clinical judgment, communication skills, and the patience to sit with uncertainty alongside the people you serve.

-The field has grown substantially since CMS introduced Navigation Billing Codes (CPT 99490 and G0024) in 2024, giving hospitals a direct financial incentive to employ navigators.
+The field has grown substantially since CMS introduced Principal Illness Navigation (PIN) billing codes G0023 and G0024 in the 2024 Physician Fee Schedule, giving hospitals a direct financial incentive to employ navigators.
 That policy shift has accelerated hiring across cancer centers, integrated health systems, and accountable care organizations.

 This guide covers the full career path: education and RN experience requirements, how to move into a navigation role, the ONN-CG certification from AONN in detail, how nurse navigators differ from case managers, and the skills that lead to program leadership.